COSC310-Team7/Pawan_IndividualProject/Assignment3/NeuralNet_Agent/README.md

 ![Autocorrect](images/SpellCheck_part2.PNG)

 ### Geocode and Places API
-The Geocode API takes a user specified address and determines the longitude and latitude coordinates of the address.
-Then the Places API can find locations that match the search results and are near the coordinates provided by the Goecoding API and this information is saved to a JSON and filtered by rating.
+The Geocode API accepts a user specified address through the GUI.py.
+It then determines the longitude and latitude coordinates of that address.
+Next the Places API can find locations that match the search terms and are near the coordinates provided by the Goecoding API.
+This information is saved to a JSON, then parsed by GUI.py, filtered by rating and returned in a readable format for the user.
 ![Autocorrect](images/GoogleAPIs.PNG)